Did you know only about 15% of applicants ever get the top tier rates for life insurance?

 - Have you been incarcerated in the past 1o years?

-- Do you have any history with drug abuse?
+- Do you have any history of drug abuse?

 - Do you have any infractions on your driving record?